sctlcd/the-vintage-caravan-improvements-in-progress/README.md

 ##### Navigation bar <a name="Navigationbar"></a>

 - The navigation menu is fixed on the top thus facilitating the access of the navigation from anywhere on the website without having to scroll.
 - The *active* page is highlighted with the `class="active"` attribute which will changes the appearance of the page name in the navigation menu.
-Hence indicating the user the current page they are visiting.
+Hence indicating the users the current page they are visiting.
-- Clicking on the Band's logo link reloads the Home page.
+- Clicking on the band's logo link reloads the Home page.
 - Links to all the other pages allow the user to navigate smoothly between pages.
 - Each menu item is linked to the relevant page with the same name.
 - In mobile view the navigation bar is collapsed allowing the users more space on the screen.
 The users can click on the collapsed menu icon and still receive the full menu as a drop down function.

 ##### Footer <a name="Footer"></a>

-- Social media links allow the user to click on each individual icon and a new tab opens with the corresponding social media band's home page.
+- Social media links allow the user to click on each individual icon and then the band's social media home page opens in a new browser tab.
 - The Vintage Caravan copyright mention is displayed (and my name).

 ##### [Home page](https://github.com/sctlcd/The-Vintage-Caravan/blob/master/index.html) <a name="Homepage"></a>

 - The primary focus of the "Home" page is the display of the embed Youtube video ['Reset'](https://www.youtube.com/watch?v=6omREbNT9D0) loaded in mute and in loop by default in all devices.
-Hovering the video displays the options bar giving the user full use of the standard YouTube features: play/pause, previous/next buttons in this case have both the functionality of replay buttons as the video is loaded in loop, mute/unmute, volume, settings, share, open the video in a new tab, etc..
+Hovering the video displays the options bar giving the user full use of the standard YouTube features: play/pause, previous/next buttons in this case have both the functionality of replay buttons as the video is loaded in loop, mute/unmute, volume, settings, share, open the video in a new browser tab, etc..
 - It details the band's history in an "About" section.
 - The last section displays a carousel of their discography offering the possibility to click on each album/vinyl links and then opening the selected product from the official merchandise store in a new browser tab.